 Biography

 Eliamani Ismail is a writer and filmmaker from Washington, D.C., via Mali and Tanzania.
 A former youth poet with the DC Youth Slam Team, she has performed at venues including the Kennedy Center and Planned Parenthood’s National Conference.
-She earned a B.A. in Film and Africana Studies from Scripps College and was later named a T.J.
+She holds a BA in Africana Studies from Scripps College and a MFA in Creative Writing from the University of Maryland.
+Eliamani was named a T.J.
 Watson Fellow, traveling to 10 countries to study storytelling traditions and their relationship to national identity and non-punitive justice.
 Her writing has been supported by fellowships from the Aspen Institute, Kimbilio for Black Fiction, Brooklyn Poets, and the DC Commission on the Arts and Humanities.

-A Pan-Africanist committed to telling stories from across the global African world, Eliamani is currently an MFA candidate in Fiction at the University of Maryland, where she teaches undergraduate writing.
-She also serves as a fiction editor at Lampblack Magazine.
-Eliamani lives in Brooklyn where she is at work on her first novel.
+A Pan-Africanist committed to telling stories from across the global African world, Eliamani teaches at Fordham University and serves as a fiction editor for Lampblack Magazine.
+She lives in Brooklyn where she is at work on her first novel.